edwardcallow/tesco-jargon/d.md

 #### Double decker
 A double-decker trailer with two floors.

+#### Double scan
+When a product is scanned more than once at the checkout, but the customer has only purchased one item.

 #### DRC
 Disability Rights Commission.
 A government body responsible for investigating and enforcing disability law.
 Replaced by the Equality and Human Rights Commission.